rami3l/pacaptr/README.md

   # Here we force the use of `choco`,
   # so the following output is platform-independent:
   pacaptr --using choco -Su --dryrun
-  # Pending: choco upgrade all
+  # Canceled: choco upgrade all
   ```

   This can be useful when you are running Linux and you want to use `linuxbrew`, for example.
 In that case, you can `--using brew`.